theisaachome/ocp-notes/010-exception/exception.md

 ----
 ## **`Java a throws keyword`**

+-  The `throws` statement is used in the declaration of the method to signal that it can throw Exception Object.

 - If a method is capable of causing an exception that it does not handle,

 - it must specify this behavior so that callers of the method can guard themselves against that exception.

 ### how ?